Share this page

 Steve has lived in and around the Hastings area for much of his working life.
 He has worked in various housing and construction related jobs and has advised many housing organisations on ways to improve services, value for money and governance.
 He continues to work occasionally in a consultancy capacity and is involved in a voluntary capacity in a number of ways.

-Chair of BHT’s Audit, Risk and Governance Committee
+Chair of the Finance, Audit and Risk Committee

 Peter has a wide experience in management and governance.